Module is a convenience type for representing a Go module with a path and a

 type in the package that implemented the interface in old still implements it in

+new.
+Otherwise external assignments could fail.
 Anything removed or change from the old set is an incompatible change.

 Anything added to the new set is a compatible change.
+We need to check three things for structs:

 1. The set of exported fields must be compatible.
 This ensures that keyed struct